hal313/context-portal/README.md

 ```

 ## General Use Notes

+### Parameter Inputs
-In general, primative values, arrays and JSON-like objects can be used as parameters and values as API function parameters.
-Likewise, return values for API functions may be primative values, arrays, JSON-like objects and also Promises.
+In general, primative values, arrays and JSON-like objects may be used as parameters and values as API function parameters; as well, `Promise`'s which resolve those types may be used (any parameter which contains `Promise`'s will be resolved within the remote instance before being sent to the portal).

+### Function Outputs
+Return values for API functions may be primative values, arrays, JSON-like objects and also Promises.
 The promise will be resolved in the portal context before the resolved value is sent to the remote client.

-If a function returns an array that contains a promise value which rejects, the entire function call will reject and the client will receive the rejection.
+If a function execution throws or contains a result which contains a `Promise` that rejects, the entire function call is rejected and the remote instance will receive the rejection.

 ### Errors
-If execution fails within the portal context, then an error will be received by any remote instances.
-All errors in the remote will have a "message" attribute which indicates the error.
-If the execution in the portal was an Error instance, an addition "name" attribute will be attached to the error object in the remote.
-In this case, an actual Error instance will be re-created, however only the message will persist; that is to say, the stack trace from the portal will NOT be present on the remote.
+If execution fails within the portal context, then an error will be received by any remote instances as a `Promise` rejection.
+All errors in the remote contain a "message" attribute which indicates the error.
+If the execution in the portal was an Error instance, an additional "name" attribute will be attached to the error object in the remote.
+In this case, an actual Error instance will be re-created, however only the message will persist; that is to say, the stack trace from the portal will _not_ be present on the remote.

 ## Limitations
-Currently observables are not implemented.
+Currently observables and callbacks are not implemented.
+More precisely, with the exception of the `Promise` class, no functions which return asynchronous results should be expected to work.

 Context and global variables are not implemented:
 ```javascript